rohan12345a/ML_CompairetiveAnalysisCaloriesBurn/README.md

 # Calorie Prediction Using Various Machine Learning Models

-This project aims to predict the number of calories burned during physical activities using various machine learning algorithms.
+This project aims to predict the number of calories burned during physical activities using various machine-learning algorithms.
 We perform a comparative analysis to evaluate the performance of different models and identify the most accurate method for calorie prediction.

 ## Table of Contents
 - [Introduction](#introduction)